 As a result of restrictions placed on the University, the University has been unable to implement a compensation plan for our executive and excluded staff based on the November 2015 Compensation Philosophy.
 We can report that the elements of the approved compensation plans for executives do support Vancouver Island University achieving the goals of our Academic Plan.
-We have constructed our compensation plans to reflect our core values of Learning, Respect, Discovery, Engagement, Achievement, Diversity, Celebration, and Sustainability and Well-being.
+We have constructed our compensation plans to reflect our core values of Learning, Respect, Discovery, Engagement, Achievement, Diversity, Celebration, and Sustainability and Wellbeing.

 While our executive compensation plans are comparable to other similar sized and purposed post-secondary institutions in British Columbia, our current executive compensation plan does lag behind our comparator group from the rest of Canada (similar sized/mandated Universities that we have recruited staff from and lost staff to within the last five years, and institutions from which we have attracted qualified candidates, but our employment offers have been declined due to low compensation).
 This is evidenced by the recent PSEA-CoSEC project that benchmarked positions to the market.
 The Western Compensation and Benefits Consultants report demonstrates that Vancouver Island University's executive compensation plan significantly lags behind comparable institutions nationally.
-We anxiously await the ability to adjust our compensation plan to reflect the commitments contained in our approved compensation philosophy and the recent work completed as part of the PSEA-CoSEC project.
 This work resulted in valid data that should be considered the current market comparison.